-the World Wide Web provided technically, and which the computer industry was scrambling to take of, and so, at this moment, individuals could rise to the top.
+the World Wide Web provided technically, and which the computer industry was scrambling to take advantage of, and so, at this moment, individuals could rise to their potential.
 An unobscured view of the real world.

 We talk a lot about collaboration tools, but at this café, which didn't even have wifi, there was only one tool: table paper.